Rich merlot wine adds fruity notes and deep red color to soft butter caramels. One batch makes plenty to share, or gift them for a special occasion.

 Through testing I learned that only the boldest red wines should be used.
 I had underwhelming results from a bottle of pinot noir.
 Subtle flavor is not a virtue here.
 Merlot and cabernet sauvignon – two wines that are known for their deep berry flavors – are ideal for this recipe.

-The first step is making a wine reduction on the stove top with just a little balsamic vinegar added to it.
+First, make a red wine reduction on the stove top with just a little balsamic vinegar added to it.
 That may sound like a strange ingredient, but good balsamic vinegar is made from one ingredient: grape must.
 Grape must is a result of the skins, seeds, and stems of the grape being boiled down and concentrated, then it is aged in wood barrels for the vinegar.
 In this recipe it gives this candy’s flavor a boost without any obvious or overt vinegar flavor.

-Edit: I added a few drops of sparkling wine flavoring oil to a recent batch, which everyone seemed to love!
+Edit: I added a few drops of sparkling wine flavoring oil to a recent batch, which seemed to give it an extra boozy note.
 You can find the ingredient here if you’d like to try it.
+But it’s totally optional.

 The deep red color of the candy is so beautiful and 100% natural.
 I couldn’t resist gilding the pieces with a little edible gold leaf and fleur de sel.